15754311016/NeurIPS1982/README.md

 # NeurIPS1982
-This is the source code of the proposed model PoNet
+This is the code of the proposed model PoNet.